 We believe that a modeling approach can help for the reasons outlined above.
 Most refugee camps are currently in lockdown and there is a limited influx or outflux of people so the geographical boundaries are contained.
 People in the camp follow a certain routine that can be predicted, for example, a family or an individual waiting in the water or food distribution line.

 The ultimate goal is to help NGOs prepare the outbreak and design the optimal intervention strategy before the virus seeps into camps.
 This way the rate of spread and the number of fatalities can be much lower.
 At the moment we are working the NGOs in Moria camp in Greece and an IDP camp in Iraq.
 They think it would be useful not only to design interventions within camps, but also forecasting the demand for essential supplies and medical services in preparation for the outbreak.
 This way they can mobilise action and coordinate efforts to slow down the spread of COVID-19.

-We made this happen thanks to our outstanding team and excellent advisors!
+We made this happen thanks to all these amazing people!

 We are only in the beginning or our impact journey